 - Pearson PTE Academic – score of 64 overall, with no component less than 64.

-A full standard studentship consists of academic fees (£4,327 in Session 2019/20), together with a maintenance grant (£15,009 in Session 2019/20) paid at standard Research Council rates.
-UK applicants will be eligible for a full award paying tuition fees and maintenance.
-European Union applicants will be eligible for an award paying tuition fees only, except in exceptional circumstances, or where residency has been established for more than 3 years prior to the start of the course.
+A full standard studentship consists of academic fees together with a maintenance grant (£15,009 in Session 2019/20) paid at standard Research Council rates.
+Successful applicants will be eligible for a full award paying tuition fees and maintenance.
+You will also have access to a Research Training Grant, which you can use to attend conferences and other development opportunities.

 How to apply